The Light Of The Eagle I Ceremony

 Honor guard, please escort before this court, Eagle Candidate [ Scout's name ], so we may ensure that he has been prepared properly to receive this high honor.

 MC: The Eagle Award is a culmination of the effort of many leaders of this Scout.
 It is an occasion for pride and joy and a time for serious contemplation.
-It is the highest rank in Scouting, and the most coveted of all awards in Scouting.
+It is the highest rank in Scouting and the most coveted of all awards in Scouting.
 It is the last major step in the Scouting advancement program.
 If Troop leaders have not achieved their purpose with this scout in the building of character, in the training of leadership, in the practice of service, they probably never shall.
 It is, right and proper that this court make a careful examination of the applicant.
 In order that you may understand the completeness of our examination, I shall ask members of the Troop Committee to explain the inquiries made regarding the candidate.
-Mr./Mrs. ________, please state how this Eagle Candidates accomplished the requirements established by the Boy Scouts of America. .
+Mr./Mrs. ________, please state how these Eagle Candidates accomplished the requirements established by the Boy Scouts of America.

 Mr./Mrs. _______: Mr. (MC), the first consideration in the examination of this candidate, was his proficiency in the various crafts and skills prescribed in the requirements for the Eagle Award.
 The Eagle candidate presented a record of the merit badges he earned and the advancement he has accomplished.
 These records have been carefully checked.
 The candidate has been certified by the merit badge counselors approved by the troop committee.
 The court finds that the candidate has completed all required merit badges.